DrakirL/DrakirL.github.io/p10/attributes.md

 ## Intuition
 Gain deepened insight into your situation and know undiscovered truths.
 + A rogue suspects that the street musician isn't being entirely honest and want to confirm his suspicion.
-He makes a Difficulty 15?
-Intuition .
+He makes a Test of Intuition (Difficulty 15).
 On a fail, he gains no additional insight.
 On a success, the DM declares out loud: "Of course he isn't.
 He doesn't trust adventurers, some of them could be after him, and he can't know who after his bounty". <br>
 + A <br>
 + A <br>
 #### <br>